What is the history and cultural significance of Ceylon Tea in Sri Lanka?

 Black Tea is the most popular type of Ceylon tea.
 It is made from the Camellia sinensis plant and has a strong flavor with a light aroma.
 Black tea is often blended with other herbs or spices to create unique flavors that range from fruity to spicy.
 It can also be blended with other types of teas to create unique flavors.

-See also What are the differences between Lemongrass Tea and Lemon Tea?
+See also What are the health benefits of drinking Ceylon Tea?

 Green Tea is another popular type of Ceylon tea.
 It is made from the same Camellia sinensis plant as black tea but is processed differently to preserve its delicate flavor and aroma.
 Green teas are often blended with other herbs or spices to create unique flavors that range from sweet to earthy.